hebench/hebench.github.io/README.md

 Check out the [HEBench Quick Start Guide](quickstart_guide.md) to get started with running  benchmarks.

 Find the complete reference to HEBench in the [Documentation](https://hebench.github.io/frontend).

+## HEBench Governance
+Policies and procedures that manage the HEBench project and community can be found in the [Governance document](governance.md).